melihyilmaz/melihyilmaz.github.io/_pages/about.md

 For more details, refer to my [CV](https://melihyilmaz.github.io/files/melih_yilmaz_cv.pdf).

 ## News
+- __June 2023__: I've joined [David Kelley](https://www.calicolabs.com/people/david-kelley-ph-d)'s lab at [Calico](https://www.calicolabs.com/) as an intern to work on machine learning for regulatory genomics.
+Let me know if you're in the Bay Area this summer!
 - __January 2023__: Our new preprint [Sequence-to-sequence translation from mass spectra to peptides with a transformer model](https://www.biorxiv.org/content/10.1101/2023.01.03.522621v2) further advancing the state of the of the art in de novo peptide sequencing and tackling a range of applications in proteomics is on bioRxiv.
 - __June 2022__: I've joined [Novo Nordisk](https://www.novonordisk-us.com/about/who-we-are/seattle-wa.html) Computational Drug Discovery team as a machine learning research intern for the summer.
 - __May 2022__: Our paper [De novo mass spectrometry peptide sequencing with a transformer model](https://proceedings.mlr.press/v162/yilmaz22a.html) was accepted to __ICML 2022__, see you in Baltimore!